Maria-Onido/netflixpricing/README.md

 ### Price Differences From Candian Price
 ![difference](difference.png "Difference")

-As you can see South Korea is the only country that is in the negatives, meaning it is lower than Canada's price with taxes.
+As you can see South Korea is the only country that is in the slight negatives, meaning it is lower than Canada's price with taxes.
 The rest of the countries have prices higher than Canada.

 ## Step 9: External Factor - Internet Usage Per Country